 Her death didn’t make me sad, because I knew that when her time came, she was surrounded by family and the things she loved.
 For me, it was more important to celebrate the life that she lived and the humble, but valuable things she added to the lives of others.
 That gave me great comfort and would fill my heart with warmth, anytime I think of her.

 Abigail was my grandmother, her husband was my step grandfather and my mother, was her eldest daughter.
 Although, she is no longer with us, she left a lasting legacy of ‘care and compassion’ that just keeps on giving.
-Though she never got to witness her son obtain his Doctorate degree or got to see her favourite grandson perform live on stage or witness her granddaughters become a doctor and a counsellor, I've come to realise there’s a little bit of Abigail that lives in us all.
+Though she never got to witness her son obtain his Doctorate degree or got to see her favourite grandson perform live on stage or witness her granddaughters become doctors and another a counsellor, I've come to realise there’s a little bit of Abigail that lives in us all.

-Today, Abigail’s descendants spans several generations and live in different countries across the world.
+Today, Abigail’s descendants span several generations and live in different countries across the world.
 This was something Abigail may not have envisioned, when she was doing her little bit to help others.
 However, the little bit she did, went a long way and will not be forgotten.

 Today I remember Abigail, my grandmother and the compassionate legacy she left behind.
 To the world, she may seem like an ordinary person, but to those who knew and loved her, hers, was no ordinary life.